jackdesert/stethoscope-code-sample/README.md

 ----------------------------------------

-When you are ready to train a large dataset, it is recommended to download the sqlite database to your local machine (which likely has more memory than the production box) and train the keras model locally.
+When you are ready to train a large dataset, it is recommended to dump the database to disk, download it to your your local machine (which likely has more memory than the production box) and train the keras model locally.

 Afterward, simply push keras/model.h5 and keras/metadata.pickle